-The 6 most innovative winter coats of 2019
+I tried the most innovative coats of 2019.
+Here are the best

 Many of us who live in temperate climates have several coats to get us through the fall and winter seasons: a raincoat during the warmer, wetter months; a light jacket for when the temperatures start to drop; then a heavy-duty coat for when the temperatures dip and it gets snowy.
 Lululemon developed a single coat meant to get you through all of them.

-The company’s line of “3-in-1” coats for men and women consist of two basic garments: a waterproof outer layer along with an inner puffer jacket.
+The company’s “3-in-1” coats for men and women consist of two basic garments: a waterproof outer layer along with an inner puffer jacket.
 I tested the jacket in the cooler fall months, and I found it very handy to separate the layers and wear them separately.
 The light puffer provides just the right amount of warmth for when the temperatures begin to dip, and the exterior raincoat shields you from rainstorms.
-But when the colder winter months arrives, the two layers can be quickly attached, thanks to strategically placed magnetic buttons.
+But when the colder winter months arrive, the two layers can be quickly attached, thanks to strategically placed magnetic buttons.
 Both coats are relatively sleek and minimal, which means they’ll work for a commute or a hike.
-This is the perfect coat for someone who wants to own less, but still be appropriately dressed during mercurial weather.
+This is the perfect coat for someone who wants to own less but still be appropriately dressed during mercurial weather.

 [Photo: Askov Finlayson]